 As you approach The Beaumont you’ll notice a cubic structure at odds with the rest of building’s facade.
 The stainless-steel Cubist figure of a man clutching his knees towers over the Beaumont’s entrance is the work of artist Antony Gormley, titled ROOM.
-Contemporary art fans – you really can’t get more up close to a Gormley work than this.
-A 10-metre-by-4-metre bedroom that art-loving guests can check into for an evening of zen.
-Enter through black curtains to a dark, wood-panelled room and embrace the “sculptured darkness” for an evening at The Beaumont.
-The bed is fitted with crisp Egyptian cotton sheets that nod to a peaceful night sleep in a tranquil space that’s loaded with artsy kudos.
+Contemporary art fans – you really can’t get closer to a Gormley work than this: a 10-metre-by-4-metre bedroom that art-loving guests can check into for an evening of zen.
+Enter through black curtains to a dark, wood-panelled room and embrace the “intimate space” for an evening at The Beaumont.
 One to pencil in for 2021, when the hotel reopens.

 La Colombe D'Or, Saint Paul de Vence, France

 Many French artists retreated south during World War One, taking up residence along the Cote d’Azur.
-Among them, Fernand Léger, Georges Braque and Henri Matisse.
-Relative unknowns at the time (with the exclusion of Matisse perhaps), they offered their works in exchange for bed and board at La Colombe D’Or (who’s owner had a particular interest in the arts).
-The result: a museum’s worth of art – note the César Baldaccini’s oversized thumb sculpture which greets you on entry and the Fernand Léger mosaic on the wall out the outdoor dining space.
+Among them, Fernand Léger, Georges Braque, and Henri Matisse.
+Relative unknowns at the time, they offered their works in exchange for bed and board at La Colombe D’Or (who’s owner had a particular interest in the arts).
+Today, the hotel boasts an impressive collection which includes a sculpture by César Baldaccins and a Fernand Léger mosaic, which is located in the outdoor dining space.
 A mobile, be Irish artist Sean Scully, is the latest edition to an impressive art collection which has continued to grow.

 The Silo, Cape Town, South Africa

-British designer Thomas Heatherwick and hoteliers Liz and Phil Biden spearheaded the creation of The Silo – Cape Town’s most expensive hotel.
-Located six floors above the Zeitz Museum of Contemporary Art in Africa (the largest museum of contemporary African art in the world), the hotel is a fun, fanciful and creative destination plotted along the pedestrianised V&A Waterfront and docklands.
+Hoteliers Liz and Phil Biden are the brains behind The Silo – Cape Town’s most expensive hotel.
+Resting above the Zeitz Museum of Contemporary Art in Africa, the hotel is a fun, fanciful, and creative destination by the V&A Waterfront and docklands.
 For art enthusiasts, it’s a must stay.
 The Vault – The Silo Hotel’s private art gallery – on level P3 (you’ll enter through the car park), further sweetens the deal.
-Showcasing both up-and-coming and established artists, if you see something you fancy, let the concierge know and they’ll slide a price list under your bedroom door.
+Showcasing both up-and-coming and established artists, a price list is available if something takes your eye.

 The Rosewood, Hong Kong, Hong Kong

 On the Kowloon waterfront, the Rosewood Hong Kong shines bright, oozing with glamorous grandeur.
-With jaw-dropping views of the harbour, it takes something pretty fabulous to turn our attention elsewhere.
-To that end, the Rosewood more than delivers, with an in-house art collection including: a XXL Henry Moore sculpture that greets visitors at the top of the hotel’s cobblestoned driveway; a life-size elephant by Indian artist Bharti Kerr (located near the flower shop, just off the lobby); and abstract paintings by American artist Joe Bradley are located near the elevators.
-The hotel is also home to the aptly named Butterfly Brasserie, an eatery adorned with Damien Hirst’s signature winged creations.
+With jaw-dropping views of the harbour, it takes something pretty fabulous to turn attention elsewhere.
+To that end, the Rosewood more than delivers, with an in-house art collection including: a XXL Henry Moore sculpture at the top of the hotel’s driveway; a life-size sculptire of an elephant by Indian artist Bharti Kerr; and abstract paintings by American artist Joe Bradley, amongst other standouts.
+Hungry for more?
+Stop by the Butterfly Brasserie, an eatery decorated with Damien Hirst’s trademark winged creations.

 Brown's Hotel, London

 Surrounded by some 190 galleries and dealers, Brown’s Hotel is the perfect launching-off point for art lovers.
 Art aficionados keen to immerse themselves in Mayfair’s vibrant scene will be eager to book a stay at this creative haven.
-Guests can sign up for one Brown’s Art Walks – the next of which are planned for 7th November and 5th December 2020 – hosted by renowned curator, BBC Art Correspondent and gallery owner Maeve Doyle.
-You’ll unearth Mayfair’s hidden gallery gems before returning to Brown’s for a welcome glass of Champagne followed by a three-course lunch with a glass of the Sommelier’s choice wine.
+Guests can sign up for one Brown’s Art Walks, hosted by BBC Art Correspondent, curator, and gallery owner Maeve Doyle.
+You’ll discover many of Mayfair’s hidden gallery gems before returning to Brown’s for a welcome glass of Champagne followed by a three-course lunch with a glass of the Sommelier’s choice wine.